marketingincolor/zp-franchise-manager/readme.txt

 Basic, core version of plugin.

 = 0.0 =
-Inital layout of structure for plugin.
+Initial layout of structure for plugin.